-Coming back to 2016, Brad knew that there had to be a better way to build out these SaaS solutions he wanted to work on.
-Brad and Jeremy came back together, put their heads together, and decided to work on this problem that they have dealt with for so long.
+Brad knew that there had to be a better way to build out these SaaS solutions he wanted to work on.
+He decided to work on this problem that he had dealt with for so long.
 Chassi was born.

 Building a future-proof application core